John Parnell (1680–1727)

-He was not highly esteemed as a judge - Jonathan Swift, among others, called him a "booby"- and his appointment was generally thought to be due to the influence of Archbishop King (who was consulted on all judicial appointments, and usually got his way on the chosen candidate) and of Parnell's brother-in-law William Whitshed, the Lord Chief Justice of Ireland.
+He was not highly esteemed as a judge - Jonathan Swift, among others, called him a "booby"- and his appointment was generally thought to be due to the influence of Archbishop King (who was consulted on all judicial appointments, and usually got his way on the choice of candidate) and of Parnell's brother-in-law William Whitshed, the Lord Chief Justice of Ireland.
 His great virtue, as a elegy on his death testifies, was his personal kindness and charity to the poor.

 He married Mary Whitshed, sister of Chief Justice Whitshed, and had one son, Sir John Parnell, 1st Baronet.
 He had several distinguished descendants of whom the most famous is Charles Stewart Parnell.
 He inherited his brother Thomas's property on his death in 1718, as Thomas had outlived both his sons.
 They had one surviving sister, Margaret, who married into the prominent Burgh family of Bert House, County Kildare.
 He lived mainly at Rathleague, outside Portlaoise, and died there in 1727.